 5 Easy Tips for Spring Planting

 Spring is just around the corner, so now’s a perfect time to wake up your lawn and garden from the long winter.
-Whether have a green thumb or not, these five easy tips from Westlake Ace Hardware will help get your lawn and garden green and beautiful in time for summer—and possibly make you the envy of the neighborhood.
+Whether have a green thumb or not, these five easy tips for spring garden prep from Ace Hardware will help get your lawn and garden green and beautiful in time for summer—and possibly make you the envy of the neighborhood.

 1) Mow Early, Mow Right: A common mistake many homeowners make is not mowing their lawns early enough in the spring.
 A good mowing right now, with the collection bag attached, will help remove old debris and give the lawn a neat appearance.
 Also, since most grasses should maintain a three-inch height for optimal health, a spring mowing will trim off excess early grown and get the grass ready for the season.

 Make sure your mower engine is tuned up, has fresh oil and a clean air filter, and a sharp blade.
 If your mower has seen better days, now might be a good time to take advantage of early season sales and purchase a new model like a Toro Lawn Mowers.
 Many of today’s lawn mowers are self-propelled, which makes the job easier and faster.
 The recycler feature puts finely chopped and nutrient-rich grass clippings back onto the lawn where it can be used as food.